Raleigh Water Quality at a Glance

 Is Raleigh Water Safe to Drink?

-High Quality with Monitoring Needed – Raleigh water meets all federal standards and has won awards for exceptional quality, serving over 630,000 residents.
-However, testing reveals low levels of PFAS compounds (PFBS at 3.1 ppt, PFOS at 4.7 ppt) and disinfection byproducts.
+High Quality with Monitoring Needed — Raleigh water meets all federal standards and has won awards for exceptional quality, serving over 640,000 residents.
+However, official testing reveals low-level PFAS compounds — PFOS ranging up to 5.5 ppt, PFBS up to 3.5 ppt, and PFOA up to 4 ppt — along with disinfection byproducts.
 The city sources from Falls Lake and Lake Benson, with comprehensive treatment including ozone, coagulation, and activated carbon.
-Raleigh Water is actively monitoring PFAS and optimizing treatment systems for removal.
+Raleigh Water tests quarterly for regulated PFAS and is actively evaluating new treatment technologies.

 ⚠️ Key Considerations for Raleigh Residents

-- North Carolina PFAS Context: State has widespread PFAS contamination affecting 2.5 million residents; Raleigh levels are relatively low compared to other areas
+- North Carolina PFAS Context: North Carolina has widespread PFAS contamination affecting 2.5 million residents; Raleigh’s levels are relatively low compared to other areas of the state.

-Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Raleigh residents.
+Read the full report below for detailed analysis, testing data, and actionable recommendations for Raleigh residents.

-Raleigh – North Carolina – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Raleigh — North Carolina — Water Quality Report 2026: PFAS Testing, Infrastructure & Safety Across Your City

-Raleigh Water provides comprehensive water services to more than 630,000 residents across the greater Raleigh metropolitan area, including the neighboring communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
-Established as a municipal utility, the system encompasses approximately 2,500 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 51 million gallons of drinking water daily to North Carolina’s capital city and surrounding areas.
+Raleigh Water provides comprehensive water services to more than 640,000 residents across the greater Raleigh metropolitan area, including the neighbouring communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
+The system encompasses approximately 2,600 miles of water distribution lines, 27 elevated water storage tanks, around 70,000 water valves, over 21,000 fire hydrants, and two advanced treatment facilities that deliver an average of 51 million gallons of drinking water daily to North Carolina’s capital city and surrounding areas.

-Raleigh sources its drinking water primarily from the Falls Lake Reservoir located in northern Wake County, with Lake Benson in southwest Wake County serving as a secondary source.
-The Falls Lake water is treated at the E.M.
-Johnson Water Treatment Plant, while Lake Benson water is processed at the Dempsey E. Benton Water Treatment Plant in southwest Wake County.
-Raleigh’s water consistently meets all federal and state quality standards and has won multiple awards for exceptional water quality, though the growing metropolitan area faces ongoing challenges with water conservation, infrastructure modernization, and emerging contaminants like PFAS.
-The utility has implemented significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations.
+Raleigh sources its drinking water primarily from Falls Lake Reservoir in northern Wake County, with Lake Benson in southwest Wake County as a secondary source.
+Falls Lake water is treated at the E.M.
+Johnson Water Treatment Plant, while Lake Benson water is processed at the Dempsey E. Benton Water Treatment Plant.
+Raleigh’s water consistently meets all federal and state quality standards and has won multiple awards for exceptional water quality, including “Best Tasting Water” in North Carolina at the 2023 One Water Conference for the second consecutive year.
+The utility conducts quarterly PFAS monitoring and is actively evaluating new treatment technologies for PFAS removal.
+You can track active boil water notices across North Carolina on our live tracker, and see the full North Carolina water quality overview for broader statewide context.

 Latest Testing Results

-- Testing Scope: Raleigh conducts between 6,000 and 7,000 water quality tests monthly (over 85,000 annually) across the system for substances including trace metals, petroleum products, pesticides, and bacteria, with comprehensive monitoring at treatment facilities and throughout the distribution network.
+- Testing Scope: Raleigh Water conducts between 6,000 and 7,000 water quality tests monthly — over 85,000 annually — for substances including trace metals, petroleum products, pesticides, and bacteria, with comprehensive monitoring at both treatment facilities and throughout the 2,600-mile distribution network.

 Water Sources

-- Falls Lake Reservoir: Primary source (approximately 80% of supply) located in northern Wake County, which receives water from the Neuse River watershed.
-The NC Department of Environmental Quality rates Falls Lake as having a “Higher susceptibility” rating to contamination.
+- Falls Lake Reservoir: Primary source (approximately 80% of supply) in northern Wake County, fed by the Neuse River watershed.
+NC DEQ rates Falls Lake as having “Higher susceptibility” to contamination, reflecting the surrounding developed landscape and potential upstream inputs including PFAS.

-- Lake Benson: Secondary source located in southwest Wake County near Garner, providing additional supply security and system redundancy in case of drought or other supply challenges.
-Also rated as having “Higher susceptibility” to contamination.
+- Lake Benson: Secondary source in southwest Wake County near Garner, providing supply redundancy during drought or other disruptions.
+Also rated “Higher susceptibility” to contamination by NC DEQ.

 Advanced Treatment Technology

 - E.M.
-Johnson Plant: The primary treatment facility processes an average of 41 million gallons per day from Falls Lake using a multi-barrier approach including ozone treatment, coagulation with ferric sulfate, flocculation, sedimentation, filtration with activated carbon, and chloramine disinfection.
+Johnson Water Treatment Plant: The primary facility processes an average of 41 million gallons per day from Falls Lake using a multi-barrier approach: ozone treatment, coagulation with ferric sulfate, flocculation, sedimentation, filtration with activated carbon, and chloramine disinfection.
+Total combined capacity across both plants reaches up to 106 million gallons per day.

-- Dempsey E. Benton Plant: The secondary facility processes around 10 million gallons per day from Lake Benson, incorporating advanced technologies including ozone treatment, potassium permanganate pre-oxidation, coagulation, filtration, and chloramine disinfection for exceptional water quality.
+- Dempsey E. Benton Water Treatment Plant: The secondary facility processes around 10 million gallons per day from Lake Benson, incorporating ozone treatment, potassium permanganate pre-oxidation, coagulation, filtration, and chloramine disinfection for exceptional water quality.

-- Disinfection Management: Annual temporary switch from chloramine to free chlorine disinfection (typically during the last week of March through the first week of April) maintains system cleanliness and prevents biofilm formation, which can result in higher than normal chlorine residual concentrations.
+- Disinfection Management: An annual temporary switch from chloramine to free chlorine disinfection — typically the last week of March through the first week of April — maintains system cleanliness and prevents biofilm formation.
+Residents may notice a stronger chlorine smell during this period; this is normal and temporary.

 Customer Protection Initiatives